-This week, Dr. Richard M. Kline of The Center for Natural Breast Reconstruction answers your questions.
+This week, Dr. Richard M. Kline of (opens in a new tab) answers your questions.

 Q: I am interested in having tissue expanders removed and putting in permanent implants.
 How severe is this surgery?